JohnKond/Codes/README.md

 #Board game : Sorry!
-Sorry! is a board game that is based on the ancient Indian cross and circle game Pachisi.
+Sorry! is a board game that is based on the ancient Indian cross and circle <br> game Pachisi.
 Players move their two pieces around the board, attempting to get all of their pieces "home" the other player.